+and pricing models are explained.
+Examples of commercial clouds in the industry such as Amazon and Microsoft Azure are discussed.
+The features of grid computing are mentioned.
 The second unit, Business Intelligence and Big Data, starts with the need for business intelligence.
 It distinguishes data, information and knowledge.
 Data warehouse, business intelligence components, business intelligence architecture, business intelligence methodologies and data mining techniques are described.
 Market intelligence and decision making are explained.
 Some of the commercially available business intelligence tools and their features are discussed.
 Big data, Hadoop and business analytics are explained.
 The third unit, Current Trends in Software Design and Architecture, starts with software design approaches.
 Object Oriented Analysis and Design (OOAD), component based design and application architectural approaches are discussed.
-N-Tier architecture, web based architecture and service oriented architecture (SOA) are explained.
+N-Tier architecture, web based architecture and service oriented architecture (SOA)

+are explained.
 Web services and agent based architectures are specified.
 How to do product line architecture is also discussed.
 The fourth unit, Mobile and Social Technologies, deals with mobile technologies, different generations of mobile technologies, mobile operating systems and advantages of mobile technologies.
 Risk factors in mobile technologies, future of mobile technologies and handheld devices are discussed.
 Benefits of social technologies, components, characteristics, challenges and application areas of social technologies are explained.
 Social networking websites such as Facebook, Twitter and LinkedIn are mentioned.
 The fifth unit, IT and Business Process Management, deals with process definition, process design and business process reengineering.
 IT and business process management, MIS and business process reengineering are explained.
 Communications enabled business processes and commercially available business process management tools are mentioned.

-Cloud Computing

-- 20.1 Introduction

-- 20.2 Objectives

-- 20.3 Distributed Systems
+Unit 20 Cloud Computing Structure 20.1 Introduction 20.2 Objectives 20.3 Distributed Systems 20.4

-- 20.4 Cloud Features and Functionality

-- 20.5 Cloud Architectures

-- 20.6 Cloud Service Models

-- 20.7 Cloud Business Models
+Cloud Features and Functionality 20.5 Cloud Architectures 20.6 Cloud Service Models 20.7 Cloud Business Models 20.8 discussed

-- 20.8 Commercial Clouds in the Industry

-- 20.9 Grid Computing
+Commercial Clouds in the Industry 20.9 Grid Computing 20.10

-- 20.10 Summary

-- 20.11 Glossary

-- 20.12 Self-Assessment Test

-- 20.13 Suggested Readings/Reference Material

-- 20.14 Answers to Check Your Progress Questions

-20.1 Introduction
+Summary 20.11 Glossary 20.12 Self-Assessment Test 20.13 Suggested Readings/Reference Material 20.14 Answers to Check Your Progress Questions 20.1 for this problem.
+That is cloud computing and cloud services.
+Using cloud services organizations can pay as per usage of the resources.
+They do not even have to pay for the resources they acquire in cloud.
+They have to pay for their usage only.
+They don't have to pay for the ideal resources.
+Scaling the applications, ramping up the teams, acquiring infrastructure, platforms, software applications is easy and cost effective for the organizations using cloud computing.
+This avoids huge investments for the organizations.

-In the previous unit, we discussed CRM, Functions of CRM, E-CRM Architecture, E-CRM Infrastructure Requirements, CRM for E-Customers and Challenges in Implementing E-CRM Projects.
+CRM, Functions of CRM, E-CRM Architecture, E-CRM Infrastructure Requirements, CRM for E-Customers and Challenges in Implementing E- CRM Projects.